dotnet/docs-maui/docs/data-cloud/push-notifications.md

 ---
-title: "Push notifications"
+title: "Send push notifications to .NET MAUI apps using Azure Notification Hubs via a backend service"
 description: "Learn how to use Azure Notification Hubs to send push notifications to a .NET MAUI app that targets Android and iOS." ms.date: 07/12/2024
 ---

-# Push notifications
+# Send push notifications to .NET MAUI apps using Azure Notification Hubs via a backend service

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/webservices-pushnotifications)